cloud-elements/devportal/docs/products/formulas/formulas-via-api.md

     ]
 }
 ```

+__NOTE:__ When multiple objects are found in one event one formula execution is kicked off per object, not event.
+So if you have an event that found 3 objects had been updated, 3 executions will be kicked off.

+In each execution `trigger.body` will contain the entire event and list of objects while `trigger.event` will contain just the single event that is to be used in the current execution.

+For this reason, use `trigger.event` to access the event object data instead of `trigger.body`. `trigger.body` will contain a full list of events received together so if you use that, __be aware__ that you may need to search through a list of objects to get the current one of you could end up running the formula multiple times for one object.

 We use the POST /formulas API to create the template.
 An example request can be seen below.
 Be sure to include your formula-template JSON (the Formula Template shown above) in your request.